-- B1.
-Uses principles of visual organization (2D and 3D), typography, photographs, graphs, movement, gradation, colours, and others. - B2.
-Applies the results of research to develop designs that respect social and cultural norms for users in both local and international fields.
-Supports design decisions quantitatively and qualitatively. - B3. employs shapes, tools, technological systems, specialized software, time-spacemotion specifications, and its relation to the shape and behaviour in developing specific design projects.
+B. Sub ject Specific (Practical) Skills B1 Uses principles of visual organization (2D and 3D), typography, photographs, graphs, movement, gradation, colours, and others.
+B2 Applies the results of research to develop designs that respect social and cultural norms for users in both local and international fields.
+Supports design decisions quantitatively and qualitatively. В3 Employs shapes, tools, technological systems, specialized software, time-space motion specifications, and its relation to the shape and behavior in developing specific design projects.

-Studio: Train the student to develop practical skills, design skills, implementation of work, and getting feedback.

-Computer lab: Students will gain skills to express their thoughts and implement their work of Specialty using the computer.

-Workshops: Get market needs experience, modern professional practice and develop teamwork skills.

-Study visits: Gain experience and expand knowledge and design applications in the professional field and community engagement.

-E-Learning: through the University's website (Moodle).
+- 1- Studio: Train the student to develop practical skills, design skills, implementation of work, and getting feedback. - 2- Computer lab: Students will gain skills to express their thoughts and implement their work of Specialty using the computer. - 3- Workshops: Get market needs experience, modern professional practice and develop teamwork skills. - 4- Study visits: Gain experience and expand knowledge and design applications in the professional field and community engagement. - 5- E-Learning: through the University's website (Moodle). - 6- Office hours: To follow-up and enhance the students' development.

-Office hours: to follow up with, support and develop students in their knowledge and practical experiences.

-Midterm and final examinations
+- 1- Midterm and final examinations.

-Oral and interactive tests
+- 2- Oral and interactive tests

-Assessment of reports and research papers (Support self-learning)
+- 3- Assessment of reports and research papers (Support self-learning)